 ‘Highly automated and streamlined countdown sequence requires only six SpaceX engineers in the control room and about that number of technicians on the pad.
 Telemetry is sent via secure Internet link back to HQ, where dozens of engineers can view the data in realtime, but are only needed for the hour prior to launch.

-‘- SpaceX has the ability to make almost any part of the rocket in house, so has a great deal of bargaining power with suppliers.
+‘- LOX/RP is the lowest cost choice of propellants on every level’- Having the same propellants on both stages significantly reduces operational and development costs’- SpaceX has the ability to make almost any part of the rocket in house, so has a great deal of bargaining power with suppliers.
 We are never locked in to anyone.

 ‘- Engineering is colocated with production and launch ops, providing a tight communication loop.
 As soon as they spot something expensive in production/launch ops, we engineer a lower cost solution.

 ‘- The Falcon 1 1st stage is designed to be reusable, as are the Falcon 9 1st and 2nd stages.
 Once we make that work efficiently (it will probably take 3 to 5 years), SpaceX should achieve an order of magnitude reduction in $/lb to orbit.’ – Elon.

 4. What were the supplier problems that caused you to move away from Al-li alloys on the Falcon 5, 9 and what alloys will be used instead? – J.L.
 Clifford, Chesterfield VA

 ‘All the mergers in the aluminum industry and the uncertainty surrounding the Shuttle ET (by far the biggest user of Al-Li) reshuffled the deck for Al-Li.
 We tried for two years to order it and only now are receiving some to try out.
 Until we are sure of having a reliable long term supply of the material, it would be unwise to baseline it into a design.